-Straightfoward, yet humble, I thought that this was the best route to go.
-Also, I was pretty sure I’d heard it a long, long time ago in a JapanesePod101 lesson.
+Straightforward, yet humble, I thought that this was the best route to go.

 Luckily, Rei later told me that this is probably the classic way to ask in Japanese.

 She said yes, by the way.
-We were in Las Vegas for her birthday at the time, and the next day we drank for about four hours at the Bellagio’s all-you-can-eat(-and drink!) buffet.
+We were in Las Vegas for her birthday at the time, and the next day we celebrated for about four hours at the Bellagio's all-you-can-eat(-and drink!) buffet.

-One day you’re signing up for an intro to Japanese course on a whim.
-The next day you’re in Vegas stealing glassware with your Japanese fiancé.
+One day you're signing up for an intro to Japanese course on a whim.
+The next day you're in Vegas feasting on crab and beer with your Japanese fiancé.